 In compliance with continuing education requirements, all presenters must disclose any financial or other associations with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters as well as any use of unlabeled product(s) or product(s) under investigational use.

-CDC, our planners, and our content experts wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters with the exception of Bethany Green Weaver and she wishes to disclose: Merck, Inc. - Consultant and Young Adult Primary Care Advisory Board Member - Re: prophylactic HPV vaccine.
+wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters with the exception of Bethany Green Weaver and she wishes to disclose: Merck, Inc. - Consultant and Young Adult Primary Care Advisory Board Member - Re: prophylactic HPV vaccine.
 Planning committee reviewed content to ensure there is no bias.

 Content will not include any discussion of the unlabeled use of a product or a product under investigational use.